THE TURKISH NATIONAL ACTION PLAN FOR THE CONSERVATION OF CETACEAN SPECIES IN THE TURKISH WATER OF THE

 The listings of those cetacean species in Table 1 and their status in IUCN Red Data Book are summarized in Table 2.
 Besides those listed in Table 2, ACCOBAMS covers all those species.

-The brief information of the cetacean species in the Turkish water of the Aegean and Mediterranean Seas is as follows.
+Brief information on the cetacean species in Turkish waters of the Aegean and Mediterranean Seas is as follows.

 Balaenoptera physalus (Linnaeus, 1758)

-Common names: Fin whale (En), uzun balina (Tr), Rorqual commun (Fr) The second largest cetacean, reaching 27m (southern hemisphere) and 75t.
-In the Mediterranean, reliable length measurements are considerably smaller (<22m).
-Feeds on krill, small schooling fishes, and squid.
+Common names: Fin whale (En), uzun balina (Tr), Rorqual commun (Fr) The second largest cetacean, reaching 27 m (southern hemisphere) and 75 t.
+In the Mediterranean, reliable length measurements are considerably smaller (<22 m).
+Feeds on krill, small, schooling fishes, and squid.
 Distribution: Cosmopolitan, inhabits primarily oceanic waters in both hemispheres, from the tropics to polar waters.
 Undertakes extensive seasonal migrations between tropical and polar zones.
 Abundant in the western and central (Ionian Sea) Mediterranean, rare in the eastern region.
-B. physalus is recorded from the Turkish Mediterranean Sea around Karataþ, Antalya, Finike and Mersin area.
+B. physalus is recorded in the Turkish Mediterranean Sea around the Karatas, Antalya, Finike and Mersin areas.
 Status in the Mediterranean: Recent genetic evidence supports the hypothesis that fin whales in the Mediterranean are a resident population, reproductively isolated from the Atlantic.
-The population estimate in the eastern Mediterranean in summer is centered above 1500 individuals.
+The population estimate in the eastern Mediterranean in summer is above 1500 individuals.
 Records exist of accidental captures in pelagic driftnets, although the impact of fisheries on this species appears to be moderate.

 Delphinus delphis (Linnaeus, 1758)